 Push clicks not logged

-- If this is only occurring on iOS 10, make sure you have followed the push integration steps for iOS 10.
+- Make sure you have followed the push integration steps.

-- Braze does not handle push notifications received silently in the foreground (e.g., default foreground push behavior prior to the
+- Braze does not handle push notifications received silently in the foreground (default foreground push behavior prior to the

 UserNotificationsframework).
 This means that links will not be opened, and push clicks will not be logged.
 If your application has not yet integrated the